-The approach of Bayesian deep learning aims to address this issue in a principled manner.
+Bayesian deep learning is one approach that aims to address this issue in a principled manner.
 It deals with predictive uncertainty by decomposing it into the distinct types of aleatoric and epistemic uncertainty.

-Aleatoric uncertainty captures inherent and irreducible ambiguity in the data.
+Aleatoric uncertainty captures inherent and irreducible ambiguity in the inputs x.